machipanski/DED-IM/README.md

 ### Step 7: Individual Offset routes

+Every offset region is individualy divided by the sequential contours with an offset defined by the configurations in the `solda_config.yaml` file.
+After this, each region has its loops connected in order to generate a closed-loop unique route.

+> [!NOTE]
+> The filling strategies pesent in this version of the code are still been studied.
+We plan to implement different choices of compactible strategies for each region

 ### Step 8: Individual Bridges routes

+The generation of routes for Offset bridges is a simple pair of traces in order to connect the two regions it connects.

+Zigzag bridges are filled with a weaving pattern, folowing the direction between the Zigzag regions they connect.

+Crossover Bridges are filled with the same weaving pattern, but the ends of the lines are directly directed to stay the closest possible to each o the Offset regions each bridge connects.

 ### Step 9: Individual Zigzag routes

 ### Step 10: Internar weaving